squinkylabs/SquinkyVCV/README.md

 # About SquinkyVCV

-This project is a growing collection of modules for the VCV Rack vritual modular synthesizer.
+This project is a growing collection of modules for the VCV Rack virtual modular synthesizer.
 You can find more information about VCV Rack [here](https://vcvrack.com/).

 You can find us on Facebook [here](https://www.facebook.com/SquinkyLabs).